imabuddha/eidogo-for-wordpress/readme.txt

 or KHTML browsers are probably covered).
 I've tested with various recent version fo Firefox, Chrome, IE 7 and IE 8 so far.

+= I'm getting an error message and I have PHP 4 =

+Right now, PHP 5 is required and I don't have a PHP 4 setup to test with.
+Sorry.
+If you feel like writing a patch, I'll take a look.

+= I'm having some other problem =

+Oh, maybe I screwed up.
+[Send me an e-mail](http://www.fortmyersgo.org/about/).

 == Screenshots ==

 1. EidoGo embedded with the "full" theme